coderbloke/godot-debug-info-plugin/README.md

 - You have components in your app, which are only occasionally doing some background activity.<br>
   Usually you don't need their debug info, but once you need it it's good to have them accessible:<br>
   🡒 Leave the debug printing in your code to a separate log.
 When you need the info, switch to log, and enable to show the timestamps.
-- At certain event in your game you need lots of debug info for that one exact event, 🡒 Print to separate log.
+- At certain event in your game you need lots of debug info for that one exact event:<br>
+  🡒 Print to separate log.
 Clear the log before printing.
 External log and put to a second screen.

 Usage: